 Hummingbirds are solitary in all aspects of life other than breeding; and the male's only involvement in the reproductive process is the actual mating with the female.
 They neither live nor migrate in flocks; and there is no pair bond for this species.
 Males court females by flying in a u-shaped pattern in front of them.
 He will separate from the female immediately after copulation.
 One male may mate with several females.
 In all likelihood, the female will also mate with several males.
 The males do not participate in choosing the nest location, building the nest or raising the chicks.

 The female Fiery-throated Hummingbird is responsible for building the bulky cup-shaped nest out of plant fibers woven together and green moss on the outside for camouflage in a protected location, typically about 2 - 4 m high at the end of a descending bamboo stem or on a rootlet under a bank.
 She lines the nest with soft plant fibers, animal hair and feather down, and strengthens the structure with spider webbing and other sticky material, giving it an elastic quality to allow it to stretch to double its size as the chicks grow and need more room.
 The nest is typically found on a low, thin horizontal branch.

-The average clutch consists of two white eggs (about the size of coffee beans), which she incubates alone for about 15 - 19 days, while the male defends his territory and the flowers he feeds on.
-The female alone protects and feeds the chicks with regurgitated food (mostly insects since nectar is an insufficient source of protein for the growing chicks).
-As is the case with other hummingbird species, the chicks are brooded only the first week or two, and left alone even on cooler nights after about 12 days - probably due to the small nest size.
-The chicks leave the nest when they are about 20 - 26 days old.
+The average clutch consists of 2 white eggs, each being about the size of a coffee bean.
+The female alone incubates (broods) the eggs for about 15 - 19 days.
+During this time, the male continues to defend his territory and the flowers he feeds on.
+The female is also the only one that protects and feeds the chicks with regurgitated food (mostly insects since nectar is an insufficient source of protein for the growing chicks).
+As is the case with other hummingbirds, the chicks are only brooded for the first week or two.
+After about 12 days, the young are left alone even on cooler nights - probably due to the small nest size.
+The young leave the nest when they are about 20 - 26 days old.

 Diet / Feeding